hexters/hexa-docs/README.md

     . . .
 }
 ```

-The sidebar menu for resources and pages will appear for roles that have access to them.
+This way, the sidebar menu for resources and pages will appear for roles that have access to them.

 ## Additional Access
-Besides the methods above, you can add additional permissions for other needs outside of Pages, Resources, Widgets, and Clusters.
-You can add them in the `/config/other-permissions.php` file:
+Apart from the methods above, you can add additional permissions for other needs outside of Page, Resource, Widget, and Cluster.
+You can add them in the file `/config/other-permissions.php`:

 ```php
 use Hexters\Hexa\Helpers\Can;